mermaid-js/mermaid/docs/n00b-syntaxReference.md

 # Diagram Syntax
-Mermaid's syntax is used to create diagrams.
+Mermaid's syntax is used to create diagrams.The next section dives deep into the syntax of each type,

-Diagram Syntax is the next part of Mermaid.
 Syntax, together with Deployment and Configuration constitute the whole of Mermaid.

-Mermaid's Syntax is not too tricky and there are thorough guides for each type of Diagram.
-However, it requires some precision to render them correctly.
-Use the next section for reference.
+Use the next section for reference and the [Mermaid Live Editor](https://mermaid-js.github.io/mermaid-live-editor) as apractice area.
 Adittionally, the [Getting Started](./n00b-gettingStarted.md) section can also provide some practical examples of mermaid syntax.

-to save diagrams, there are a couple of ways,we recommend saving the diagram's definition along with the diagram itself, to make the diagram easy to edit.
+You'll find that Mermaid's Syntax is not too tricky and it can be learned in a day.

 ## Diagram Breaking

- One should beware the use of some words or symbols that can break diagrams, and using avoid them.
-Often these words or symbols only affect specific types of diagrams.
+ One should beware the use of some words or symbols that can break diagrams.
+These words or symbols are few and often only affect specific types of diagrams.
 The table below will continuously be updated.

 | Diagram Breakers  | Reason |Solution|